-New Orleans braces for more rain as city works to clean up fallout from flood
+New Orleans braces for more rain as city works to clean up flood fallout

 Because of New Orleans' unusual topography -- with many areas below sea level -- it takes about 100 pumps spread across every neighborhood to suck water out of storm drains and canals and push it into a nearby lake or other water bodies.
 The pumps vary in size and capacity; some are as big as a garage and more than a century old.

 Saturday's storms dropped several inches of rain in just a few hours in a handful of neighborhoods.
-In those places, six of the city's most powerful pumps were offline at that time for routine maintenance or because they'd broken down, said Ryan Berni, the deputy mayor of external affairs.
+In those places, six of the city's most powerful pumps were offline for routine maintenance or because they'd broken down, said Ryan Berni, the deputy mayor of external affairs.

 That meant the system's capacity to drain those areas was cut nearly in half, causing rainwater to pile up like traffic behind a wreck -- and ultimately causing it to push into homes, restaurants and offices, said Berni, whose own home sustained minor flooding.